astronomer/docs/software/install-airgapped.md

 The Astronomer Helm chart can be downloaded using `helm pull` and applied locally if desired.

 Commander, which is Astronomer's provisioning component, uses the Airflow Helm chart to create Airflow deployments.
-You have two options to make the Helm chart available to Commander:
+You have two options to make the Helm chart available to Commander in an airgapped environment:

 - Use the built-in Airflow Helm chart in the Commander Docker image.
 - Host the Airflow Helm chart within your network.
 Not every cloud provider has a managed Helm registry, so you might want to check out [JFrog Artifactory](https://jfrog.com/artifactory) or [ChartMuseum](https://github.com/helm/chartmuseum).